-Each household may receive up to a maximum of \$2,500 for the purpose of preventing evictionor one month's rent, whichever is less.
-Eligible expenses Assistance can cover amay include the amount of late rent causing an eviction, late fees incurred from the corresponding unpaid-month's rent and/or cost of the eviction action., so long as it remains under the \$2,500 limit.
+Each household may receive up to \$2,500 or one month's rent, whichever is less.
+Assistance can cover a late fee incurred from the corresponding unpaid month's rent and/or cost of the eviction action, so long as it remains under the \$2,500 limit.